Meet the faces behind Pioneer Valley Books.

 Vice President of Publications Karen Cangemi describes her role as "multifaceted," as she writes and develops content for lessons, Professional Learning opportunities and presentations, webinars, and more!
 True to the adventurous nature of her favorite literary character, Anne of Green Gables, Karen enjoys traveling to places she's never been.
 To her, the best part of working for PVB is being surrounded by extraordinary people who deeply care about the important role literacy plays in children’s lives.

-Tara Wells, Director of Sales Strategy, describes her role as shouting about our products from the rooftop.
+Tara Wells, Executive Director of Strategic Growth, describes her role as shouting about our products from the rooftop.
 Since she loves musicals, there's probably some singing and dancing involved too.
 If a movie (musical) were made about her, the theme song would be "Dancing through Life," from "Wicked," and she'd be played by Julianne Hough, the dancer, flourishing one of Tara's many purple pens as she spins.
 Naturally, her favorite PVB characters are Bella and Rosie.

-Jessica Caruso, Customer Support Manager, oversees an exceptional team that is focused on providing extraordinary customer service, and appreciates being surrounded by such amazing and talented people.
+Jessica Caruso, Senior Sales and Marketing Operations Manager, oversees an exceptional team that is focused on providing extraordinary customer service, and appreciates being surrounded by such amazing and talented people.
 If a movie was made about her, she'd be played by Sigourney Weaver (c.
 1980), and her theme song would be "Unwritten" by Natasha Bedingfield.
 In her off hours, she enjoys spending time with her family, cooking, gardening, and reading.
 The best piece of advice she's received is, "Change the world by being yourself," which seems consistent with her favorite fictional character: "Albus Percival Wulfric Brian Dumbledore."
 At PVB, she thinks Georgie Giraffe is tops.

 CUSTOMER SUPPORT REPRESENTATIVES